-The goals for the Central Zone expressed in Figure 5.12 replicate these land use mix objectives.
-The preferred uses reflect the goal of creating an employment hub to build upon the relocation of the National Cybersecurity Center to the Expo Center and the expanding UCCS medical programs.
-New housing to support this growth is also proposed, as well as new housing that is affordable for existing low-income residents.
-Improved street connectivity will help to disperse additional traffic through the plan area.
-Any plan proposals in the vicinity of Birdsall Power Plant should be discussed with CSU to ensure compliance with mission-critical operations, safety, and security requirements.
+The goals for the Central Zone expressed in Figure 5.12 amplify these land use mix objectives.
+The preferred uses reflect to goal for this part of the corridor of creating an employment hub to build upon the relocation of the National Cybersecurity Center to the Expos Center and the expanding UCCS medical programs.
+New housing to support this growth is also proposed, as well as new housing that is affordable to existing low-income residents.

-Figure 5.13 identifies the specific Opportunity Areas for the Central Zone, together with the potential new street connections, and other components of the recommended Plan Goals.
+Figure 5.13 identifies the specific Opportunity Areas for the Central Zone, together with the recommended new street connections, and other components of the recommended Plan Goals.
 A linear park along the railroad right-of-way would be a public amenity and will help screen the Power Plant.
 Area 1 is identified for higher density housing, which should be encouraged to include an affordability component.
 Area 2 promotes the former dog track as a new destination for the corridor that could include retail, entertainment, housing, and urban plazas, creating a focal point for the northern part of the corridor.
 Area 3 is primarily seen as an employment center to support the growing cybersecurity industry.